Close Modal

 About

-is the highly anticipated sequel to Where's Halmoni?, the bestselling, award-winning debut by Julie Kim.
+Where's Joon? is the highly anticipated sequel to Where's Halmoni?, the bestselling, award-winning debut by Julie Kim.
+In this magical graphic novel adventure inspired by Korean folktales, readers are once again beckoned into a colorful, fantastical world filled with "jaw-dropping art" (School Library Journal).

 Creators